fruitbox12/eth-router/README.md

 * Update `proxy.js` to read signed certificates
 * A cron job was installed to automatically renew.
 To manually verify expiration time, run `sudo certbot renew --dry-run`

-# Rails stuff

-## Adding a new endpoint

-For example, a new network named `casper` for the geth application using HTTP protocol

-`rails generate controller Geth casper`

-Add a route to `routes.rb` allowing  POST to that controller, like

-`post 'geth/casper'`

 ## Port mapping